Four-Lights-NL/strapi-plugin-deepcopy/README.md

 With this config, the copy action can only be started from the `api::page.page` content type.

 Any other relations which are not defined in this config will be set to the same value as on the original entity.
-For example, the strapi internal `createdBy` and `updatedBy` will not copy the use, but will be set to the same user as the original entity.
+For example, the strapi internal `createdBy` and `updatedBy` will not create a new copied user, but will be set to the same user as the original entity.

 ## Advanced usage